danielmkarlsson/a_loss_of_self/README.md

 • An example of patterns in patterns.
 SC let's you mix & match or chain things together.

-• Pkey (So you can have one parameter basing it's choices on other parameters)
+• Pkey (So that choices can be made concerning one parameter based on the outcome of another parameter)